 Archive and documentation center on Nazi persecution Research of individual fates.
 Work with the digital archive, collaboration in research/education projects, translation work, visitor support, digitization and indexing.

 Asyl in der Kirche – Berlin

 Support of the office of the counseling center.
 Social accompaniment of refugees.
-The project is combined with the forced camp Marzahn.
+This volunteer position is combined with the position in Zwangslager Marzahn Memorial, see below.